 Motivation Letter and Admission Interview

-Motivation Letter is a part of the online application form.
+Motivation Letter (in English, 4500-5000 characters with spaces) is a part of the online application form.
 Guidelines and evaluation criteria for the motivation letter are also included in the online application form.

-- Whether and how are your previous education and/or experiences linked to the topics covered by the MA in IT Law curriculum?
+- Whether and how are your previous education and/or experiences demonstrating your interest in the topics covered by the MA in IT Law curriculum?

 - How do you plan to apply the knowledge and skills that you will acquire during your studies in IT Law?

-- What is the most intriguing topic for you in the field of IT Law?
+- What is the most intriguing problem for you in the field of IT Law?

 The letter will be evaluated on the basis of the following criteria:

-- Match between the goals of the IT Law Program on the other hand and the intriguing topic raised in the motivation letter together with the education, the experiences, and the future prospects of the applicant on the other hand;
+- Match between the goals of the IT Law Program on the one hand and the intriguing problem raised in the motivation letter together with the education, the experiences, and the future prospects of the applicant on the other hand;

 The maximum score for motivation letter is 100 points and the result is positive only if the applicant gains 51 points or more.